Public Education

 Community Development is all about making a difference.
 Want to get involved?
 There are many ways you can!

-- Participate: Purchase a ticket for our annual International Women’s Day event, register a foursome for Golf Fore Nova Vita, or lace up your red shoes in our Heels to Heal walk!
+- Participate – Purchase a ticket for our annual International Women’s Day event, register a foursome for Golf Fore Nova Vita, or go silent for 24 hours to Break The Silence On Domestic Violence.
 Learn more about our exciting events, and how you can get involved, here.

-- Donate: Nova Vita appreciates every dollar and item donated in support of the families that utilize our services.
-For more information on how you can donate online, or what items we are in need of most, visit our Donate page.
+- Donate – Nova Vita appreciates every dollar and item donated in support of the families that utilize our services.
+For more information on how you can support Nova Vita, visit our Donate page.

 Volunteer Opportunities